chidubemokeke/Subgraph-Tutorial-Transaction-Receipts/README.md

 Here, Transaction Receipts enable the tracking of total sale amounts (totalSold) and transaction counts (transactionCount) across marketplaces, using receipts to decode sale-related logs.
 This provides a straightforward way to query the most traded or valuable CryptoKitties based on cumulative transaction data.

-This query retrieves the first two transactions of type "Failed" for CryptoKitties that have a transaction count of 46 or more
+This query retrieves the first transaction of type "Failed" for CryptoKitties that have a transaction count of 46 or more

 ```gql
 {